Skip to content

 Yealink W57R – Best for Warehouses and Workshops

-If your team works in environments where phones get dropped, splashed, or covered in dust, the W57R is built for it.
-IP54-rated (dust and water spray protection), tested to survive 3.5-metre drops onto concrete, and with the longest battery life of any business DECT handset we’ve seen: 40 hours talk time, 575 hours standby.
+Some teams work in environments where phones get dropped, splashed, or covered in dust.
+The W57R is built for it.
+It’s IP54-rated for dust and water spray protection.
+It is tested to survive 3.5-metre drops onto concrete.
+And it has the longest battery life of any business DECT handset we’ve seen: 40 hours talk time, 575 hours standby.

 What we like